decobocollabo/Postural-Control-Assessment/README.md

 See the code and the following paper for details of this toolkit.

->Naoto Ienaga, Shuhei Takahata, Kei Terayama, Daiki Enomoto, Hiroyuki Ishihara, Haruka Noda, Hiromichi Hagihara\*, "Development and Verification of Postural Control Assessment Using Deep-Learning-Based Pose Estimators: Towards Clinical Applications," _Occupational Therapy International_ (Under reivisoin).
+>"Development and Verification of Postural Control Assessment Using Deep-Learning-Based Pose Estimators: Towards Clinical Applications," _Occupational Therapy International_ (Under reivisoin).

-\*Corresponding author: hiromichi.h@gmail.com